 2. It still has side effects, but early results suggest a less toxic experience.
 “All of us would love to see a day when very toxic chemotherapy agents that cause hair loss, low blood counts, fatigue, etc., are no longer the backbone of therapy for cancer,” Dr. Weiner says.
 “With checkpoint inhibitors, there will potentially be fewer side effects and certainly different ones.”
 So far, the most common side effects caused by checkpoint inhibitors already in use include fatigue, cough, nausea, skin rash and itching.
 But more serious side effects including severe diarrhea, colitis and intestinal inflammation (even perforation) have also been reported.

 4. It works against many forms of cancer.
-In a viewpoint recently published in JAMA, James Allison, PhD, who pioneered the use of immune checkpoint inhibitors against cancer, wrote: “The therapy does not target the tumor cell but rather engages a target on the patient’s immune system.
+In a viewpoint recently published in JAMA, James Allison, PhD, who pioneered the use of immune checkpoint inhibitors against cancer and was one of the recipients of the 2018 Nobel Prize for this work, wrote: “The therapy does not target the tumor cell but rather engages a target on the patient’s immune system.
 Thus, there is no inherent reason that it would not be successful against a wide variety of tumors.”
-At this time, checkpoint inhibitors are FDA-approved only for treating certain types of melanoma and lung cancer.
-But studies show they also work against no fewer than 20 different cancers including certain forms of kidney cancer, triple negative breast cancer, stomach cancer, Hodgkin’s disease, bladder cancer and head and neck cancer.
+At this time, checkpoint inhibitors are FDA-approved for treating certain types of melanoma as well as other cancers such as malignancies of the lung, bladder, head and neck, stomach, kidney and colon.
+These drugs also are recently approved to treat lymphoma and triple-negative breast cancer.

 5. It is very expensive.
 “It can cost tens of thousands of dollars or more to have a course of therapy with these drugs, especially if you start combining them with other expensive cancer therapies,” Dr. Weiner says.